ejrafferty/rafferty-markdown-directions/README.md

 3. Dip the towel into the mixture
 4. Scrub the bottom lip of the shoes

->     Scrub frimly and thoroughly to ensure best results
+ - Scrub firmly and thoroughly to ensure best results

 ![clean](clean.jpeg)